projectara/greybus-spec/source/control.rst

          We could resolve this with a weird nested request--where the destination requests more before responding to the assign_device_id request.

-.. [#bx] Should this be src_cport_id?

-.. [#by] No.

-         There are three interfaces involved here.
-The "source" (the AP); the "destination" (to which the request is sent); and the "peer" (the one with which the destination will establish a connection).

-         The source device id defines where the destination should send its response.

-         The destination device id is implied, because the destination receives the request and knows its own device id.

-         The destination CPort id names the "local" (with respect to the destination interface) end of the connection.

-         The peer device id and peer CPort id define the "remote" (again with respect to the destination interface) end of the connection to be established.

 .. [#bz] Is this really any different from disconnect()?
 You seem to be
            providing the same amount of data